 Today’s healthcare leaders continuously face the challenge of meeting high expectations and adapting to change.
-Transformational leadership, the preferred management style of Magnet hospitals, has been shown to transform entire teams to a higher level of practice.
+Transformational leadership, the preferred management style of Magnet®-designated hospitals, has been shown to transform teams to higher levels of practice.

 Transformational leaders specialize in: